 Yes.
 All free schools are subject to inspection in the same way as other academy category schools.

 Have you chosen a Head for xxxxx School?

 Not yet.
 We are looking for a high-calibre leader to take on this opportunity and will be advertising nationally to make sure we get the best candidates to apply.
 We hope to be able to appoint our Head to start in early 2015 but will not rush such a critical decision.

 The school will be run by a Board of Governors who will be accountable to the charitable trust which oversees the school.
 In addition the school will also be accountable to the Department for Education through the terms of its Funding Agreement.

 How can I apply for a place?

-Details of the admissions procedure are available here.
+Details of the admissions procedure will be made available on this website.